Belleek Pottery: History

+was also involved with the railways.
+Preparation of the site and building began in 1858, and "by 1860, the actual building had been constructed, but the factory was described in 1861 as "still uncompleted", with equipment to be installed."
+Production "probably" began in 1863, according to the Irish Arts Review.

-Building started on the pottery in 1858.
-Initially starting with domestic products, it wasn't until 1863 that small amounts of the Parian ware for which Belleek is famous for to this day, was successfully produced.
-By 1865, the prestige of the company had increased enough that its market included Australia, Canada, England, Ireland, and the United States, and customers included the Prince of Wales, Queen Victoria and the nobility.
+Initially starting with domestic products, it wasn't until 1863 that small amounts of the Parian ware for which Belleek is famous for to this day, was first successfully produced.
+By 1865, the prestige of the company had increased enough that its market included Australia, Canada, England and the United States, and customers included the Prince of Wales, Queen Victoria and the nobility.
+Through McBirney's influence, the Enniskillen and Bundoran Railway line was built in 1866 which served Belleek, allowing coal to be delivered cheaply to fire the kilns, and allowed transport of the wares to the Irish ports.